heroku/oauth-provider-adapters-for-mcp/README.md

 };
 ```

-#### Logger injection
+#### Logger Injection

 The adapter performs PII-safe, structured logging and retries with backoff for
 discovery.
-In addition, we support logger injection via `LogTransport` so logs
+In addition, we support logger injection with `LogTransport` so logs
 integrate with your observability stack.
-Below is an example of how to demo
+Here's an example of how to demo
 logging capabilities using the `winston` logger used in `mcp-remote-auth-proxy`.

-1. Import required types
+1. Import required types:

 ```javascript
 import {